 Many plants produce resins and oils, which when isolated can be used for a wide array of applications.
 Some of the most popular uses are for flavoring food, healthcare and apothecary.
 Given that these compounds can have vast chemical differences, various extraction methods exist to isolate them.

-There are two main extraction methods: solvent and solventless cannabis extractions.
+There are two main extraction methods: solvent and solventless cannabis extractions using a cannabis extraction machine.
 Solvents are substances that dissolve into a liquid.
 The most popular solvents in plant extraction are butane and propane, both natural gases at atmospheric temperature.
 Solvent extraction is more widely used because it can be done at a larger scale than solventless.
 Solventless extraction, on the other hand, is extraction less the introduction of any foreign materials other than water.

 Butane And Propane: What Are The Differences?

 Butane, or C4H10, is an alkane natural gas found in two forms: n-butane or isobutane.
 N-butane is the most commonly-known derivative; it is a highly refined and flammable hydrocarbon that is used in torches, cigarette lighters, and stoves.
 Butane is a non-polar compound.

 Propane is a common non-toxic solvent.
 It is primarily used in the spices, flavors, and fragrances industries, even though it is odorless and colorless.
 The U.S. propane supply is growing in abundance because of the burgeoning market for natural gas.
 Propane is a polar compound.

 Blending of the two gasses is common practice.
 This blend would contain both polar and nonpolar solvents, which will yield a greater number of extracted compounds than the solvents individually.